sinch/ruby-two-factor-auth/README.md

 More and more websites and apps rely on knowing your phone number and in many cases using that number for two factor authentication (more info about 2FA here [www.sinch.com/opinion/what-is-two-factor-authentication](https://www.sinch.com/opinion/what-is-two-factor-authentication/)).

 In this tutorial you will learn how to build your own two factor system in about 30 minutes.
-In [part 2](https://www.github.com/ruby-two-factor-auth) we will implement it in an Android app.
+In [part 2](https://www.sinch.com/tutorials/ruby-two-factor-auth-part-2) you will implement it in an Android app, and it [part 3](https://www.sinch.com/tutorials/ruby-two-factor-auth-part-3), you will implement is as part of the login process in a rails app.

 The full sample code can be downloaded [here](https://github.com/sinch/ruby-two-factor-auth).